szabgab/slides/crystal/functions.md

 ## Implicit return value
 {id: implicit-return-value}

-If there is no explocit `return` statement then the result of the last statement executed in the function will be returned from the function.
+If there is no explicit `return` statement then the result of the last statement executed in the function will be returned from the function.

 ![](examples/functions/implicit.cr)